Investcorp Credit Management BDC (ICMB)

 AI Analysis | Feedback

-Paolo S. Cloma was appointed Chief Compliance Officer of Investcorp Credit Management BDC Inc. and CM Investment Partners, LLC in March 2024.
-He joined Investcorp in September 2022 and also serves as an Associate Vice President within Investcorp's Global Legal & Compliance team in New York.
-Prior to joining Investcorp, Mr. Cloma worked at Bardin Hill Investment Partners LP and has eight years of experience in compliance and operational functions.
+Paolo Cloma was appointed as Chief Compliance Officer of Investcorp Credit Management BDC, Inc. and CM Investment Partners, LLC in March 2024.
+He joined Investcorp in September 2022 and also serves as an Associate Vice President within Investcorp's Global Legal & Compliance team.
+Prior to Investcorp, Mr. Cloma worked at Bardin Hill Investment Partners LP and possesses eight years of experience in compliance and operational functions.

 AI Analysis | Feedback